 The teetotalers of the Temperance Movement who predicted a better society instead encountered crime, corruption and even more consumption of alcohol.
-Flip the proverbial bird to those dark days and misguided attempts to deprive us of our liquor with these four Prohibition-inspired tours and activities.
+Flip the proverbial bird to those dark days and misguided attempts to deprive us of a drink with these five Prohibition-inspired tours.

-Kansas City Prohibition Craft Cocktail Tour
+Kansas City Prohibition Craft Cocktail Tour ($80 per person)

 Jonathan Knotek, the founder and co-owner of Chicago Prohibition Tours, was inspired to create a tour that would examine the Windy City’s most notorious era through the lens of an average person just trying to get a drink during that time.
-The tour shares info on what you could get and how you could obtain your hooch of choice, as well as tips for avoiding imprisonment (or death) in the process.
+The tour shares info on what you could order and how you could obtain your hooch of choice, as well as tips for avoiding imprisonment (or death) in the process.
 It also covers social aspects and how attitudes and moralities evolved throughout the 13 years that Prohibition was in effect.
-The group visits four stops, all of which were working speakeasies during the 1920s and ’30s and still operate today.
-On the roster are Burwood Tap, Butch McGuire’s, Club Lucky, Exchequer, Harry Caray’s, Marge’s Still and Twin Anchors.
+The group visits four former working speakeasies that still operate today.Continue to 5 of 5 below.